insin/newforms/docs/overview.rst

-Rather than newforms providing its own custom React components, ``Form`` objects render to ``React.DOM`` components, to be included in the ``render()`` output of the React component the form's being being displayed in.
+Rather than newforms providing its own custom React components, ``Form`` objects render to ``React.DOM`` components, to be included in the ``render()`` output of the React component the form is being used in.

 A form also only outputs its own fields; it's up to you to provide the surrounding ``<form>`` element, submit buttons etc.